Imogen Cooper, piano

 Ticket information and policies

-She received a DBE in the Queen’s Birthday Honours in 2021.
-The honour adds to Imogen’s many awards and accolades, including the Queen’s Medal for Music (2019), Royal Philharmonic Society Performers Award (2008), Commander of the Order of the British Empire (2007), Doctor of Music at Exeter University (1999) and Honorary Membership of the Royal Academy of Music (1997).
-Imogen was the Humanitas Visiting Professor in Classical Music and Music Education at the University of Oxford for 2013.
+Imogen received a DBE in the Queen’s Birthday Honours in 2021.
+The honour adds to her many awards and accolades, including the Queen’s Medal for Music (2019), Royal Philharmonic Society Performers Award (2008) and Doctor of Music at Exeter University (1999).
 The Imogen Cooper Music Trust was founded in 2015, to support young pianists at the cusp of their careers and give them time in an environment of peace and beauty.
+Imogen was the Chair of the Jury at the Leeds International Piano Competition in 2021, a role which she will resume in 2024.